2025 Auckland Rugby League season: Premier competitions

 The Fox Memorial Shield competition will begin after a 3-week Fox Qualifying competition.
 Due to covid disrupted seasons from 2020 to 2022 the Auckland Rugby League decided that “2023 and 2024 will work as a bridge between the 2022 shortened season and by 2025 will see a return to a more exclusive Fox Memorial Premiership competition”, with the 2025 season seeing only 10 teams in the Fox Memorial premiership, down from the 12 teams of 2023 and 2024.

 Club teams and grade participation

 Glenfield and East Coast Bays fielded a combined team in the Under 16 grade.
-The 56 teams in the Manurewa club was an increase of seven from the previous season.
+The 55 teams in the Manurewa club was an increase of six from the previous season.
 Overall there was an increase of 20 teams from the 2024 season though the teams in the senior grades (men's and women's Premiers and Reserve grade sides, Senior B's and Open Age Restricted) decreased from 72 in 2024 to 66 in 2025.